vikrantmehta123/iitm-pdsa-leet-code/Graphs-BFS, DFS, Topological Sorting/Questions.md

                 # Reduce the indegree of each adjacent group of the removed vertex by 1
                 group_indegree[adj_grp] -= 1

-                # If after reducing the degree of adjacent group, it becomes zero then insert it into the group queue
+                # Add new zero degree groups to the group deque
                 if group_indegree[adj_grp] == 0 :
                     grp_queue.append(adj_grp)

+            # For popped group, find out zero degree items
             for i in groupwise_items[curr_grp]:
                 if items_indegree[i] == 0 :
                     items_queue.append(i)

-            # Inner topological sort is for the items
+            # Topological sort is for the items
             while items_queue:

-                # Remove one vertex from items queue which have zero degree items and reduce the indegree by 1
+                # Remove one vertex from items queue which have zero degree items and reduce the indegree
                 curr_vertex = items_queue.popleft()
                 output.append(curr_vertex)
                 items_indegree[curr_vertex] = items_indegree[curr_vertex] - 1